July 16th - 28th, 2016

 By booking a trip with Natural Exposures, you agree to the following CANCELLATION AND LIABILITY POLICY

-Accommodations for 2015 Brazil Pantanal Jaguar Wildlife Photo Expedition
+Accommodations for 2016 Brazil Pantanal Jaguar Wildlife Photo Expedition I

-Hotel Taina features rooms with air-conditioning, minibar, cable TV, hairdryer and WiFi.
+Slaviero Slim Cuiabá Airport features rooms with air-conditioning, minibar, cable TV, and free WiFi.
+Restaurant available on site.
 Close to the airport.

 Transpantaneira Land Lodge

-The Jaguar Flotel features ten cabins, each of which has two beds, a silent air conditioner and private bathroom with flush toilet and a never-ending, hot water shower.
+The Jaguar Flotel features ten cabins, each of which has two beds, an air conditioner, and a private bathroom with flush toilet and a never-ending, hot water shower.
 Accommodations are very small and basic but comfortable.
-The flotel is anchored right in the center of the river sections that have produced the best Jaguar sightings in recent seasons.
-To be honest, it is not the Ritz by any standard but a place to sleep with air-conditioning (which is so needed), private bathrooms, good food and cold beverages.
-There are six newer floating suites (built in 2013) which are roomier.
-If you want the BEST opportunity to see jaguars the flotel is by far the place to stay!
+The flotel is anchored right in the center of the river sections that have produced the best jaguar sightings in recent seasons.
+To be honest, it is not the Ritz by any standard but a place to sleep with air-conditioning (which is so needed), private bathrooms, good food, and cold beverages.
+There are eight newer floating suites (built in 2013) which are very roomy with an area to set up your computer and two double beds.
+If you want the BEST opportunity to see jaguars, the flotel is by far the place to stay!